This is how we exercise active ownership

 Direct dialogues and collaborations to influence companies

 In Swedish companies – where we many times are among the largest owners – we have direct dialogues with management and boards.
 The topics of such dialogues can, for example, be management systems, risks and opportunities linked to the environment and business ethics.
-In addition, we focus on remuneration programs and diversity on boards, with women's representation as one example.
+In addition, we focus on remuneration programmes and diversity on boards, with women's representation as one example.

 Regardless of the type of investment, sector or type of challenge, we will address the company's overall strategy and risk management, and expect open and transparent communication.
-We will also most certainly address one or several sustainability related issues – defined as seven different engagement themes – depending on relevance and materiality in the specific case.
+We will also most certainly address one or several sustainability related issues – defined as twelve different engagement themes – depending on relevance and materiality in the specific case.

 Our clients guide us in defining focus areas and valuable input when defining engagement themes going forward.
 In addition, the SDGs are considered paramount when formulating SEB Investment Management's long-term priorities and objectives.
 Our view is that the long term success of businesses is inextricably linked to the SDGs, since they create an economic context and society in which businesses can best thrive.
-Below are seven prioritised themes.
+Below are twelve prioritised themes.
 These are areas of great importance for us in order to identify risks, opportunities and issues of relevance and materiality when engaging with our investee companies or other investors.

 Engagement themes